fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 ## Formal grammar is Fuzzy thinking

 Formal grammar provides a useful mental model for structuring fuzzers.
 Each fuzzer is equivalent to a nonterminal symbol.
+The value generated by the fuzzer is equivalent to a terminal symbol.
+Fuzzers can be combined in the same way that nonterminal symbols are combined.

+The value generated by the fuzzer is a terminal symbol.
+Thinking in terms of nonterminal and terminal symbols helps to identify the overall pattern and each of the smaller patterns that the large pattern is composed of.
+By starting with the simplest patterns first and combining them, it becomes relatively easy to create fuzzers that generate random values within complex constraints.

 The easiest fuzzers are the most general, such as `Fuzz.string` and `Fuzz.int`.
 More specific values require more complex fuzzers.
 To build up complexity, create smaller fuzzers and combine them.
-Thinking in terms of nonterminal and terminal symbols helps to identify the overall pattern and each of the smaller patterns that the large pattern is composed of.
-By starting with the simplest patterns first and combining them, it becomes relatively easy to create fuzzers that generate random values within complex constraints.